Refinitiv/refinitiv-ui/documents/src/pages/elements/calendar.md

   const { cell } = event.detail;
   const customCell = sourceCalendar.querySelector(`[slot="${cell.value}"]`);

-  // skip override style if it's not a custom cell if (!customCell) { return; }
+  // skip style overriding if there is no content for the cell if (!customCell) { return; }

-  const customCellClass = customCell.classList;

   // use text from component as calendar has built-in locale support
   // for instance, Mai instead of May in German customCell.textContent = cell.text;

-  // modify class that match to current cell state const keys = ['range', 'selected'];
+  // modify classes that match to current cell state const keys = ['range', 'selected'];
+  const customCellClass = customCell.classList;
   for (const key of keys) {
     cell[key] ? customCellClass.add(key) : customCellClass.remove(key);
   }